Exactech Lawsuit for Defective Knee Replacements

 - Vantage® Fixed-Bearing Liner Component

 Nearly 60,000 OPTETRAK® and OPTETRAK Logic® units have been implanted in patients since 2014.
-Meanwhile, 25,000 TRULIANT® units have been inserted in patients needing knee and ankle replacement.
+Meanwhile, 25,000 TRULIANT® units have been inserted in patients needing knee and ankle replacement surgery.

-If unsure which insert was used in your knee replacement procedure, you should talk to your physician or surgeon.
-They will have this information in your medical records.
+If you are unsure or cannot remember exactly which insert was used in your knee replacement procedure.
+You should talk to your physician or surgeon about your personal case file from where you had the surgery.
+They will have this critical information in your medical records.

 Recalled Hip Replacement Units